Trebouj/tailwindcss-test/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+A basic and quick way to install tailwindCSS on rails

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.7.2

-* System dependencies

-* Configuration
+* Rails version 6.1.6.1

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+Used yarn to install instead of npm

-* ...
+* yarn 1.22.19